alvaradoo/website/content/publication/2021-DAB2/index.md

 ---
-title: 'Arachne: An Arkouda Package for Large-Scale Graph Analytics'
+title: 'Large Scale String Analytics In Arkouda'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zhihui Du
   - admin
-  - Zhihui Du
-  - Joseph T. Patchett
-  - Fuhuan Li
   - David A. Bader

 # Author notes (optional)